it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 In this section we use App Connect Designer to create a flow that will be exposed as an API to connect and call Salesforce records.

 2\.
-You will now be on your home page and in the upper left it will show your login name.
-Under Integrations click on the App Connect Designer link to take you to the designer dashboard.
+If you are alredy logged in IBM Cloud Pak for integration Platform Navitor, go to step 5.
+In a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.

-![alt text][pic2]
+![alt text][pic1a]

 3\.
-In the upper left always make sure you are in the correct namespace.
+IBM Cloud Pak for integration (CP4I) is already install in your cluster.
+You can see it in the section Installed Operators.
+You can easily access to CP4I by clicking in the shortcut on the upper part of the browser, as shown in the picture below.

+![alt text][pic2a]

+4\.
+Login into CP4I Platform navigator using the credentials provided by your instructor.

+![alt text][pic3a]

+5\.
+Logging in, you may see a Welcome page of CP4I Platform Navigator showing all the instances installed of your CP4I ready to be used.
+Navigate to the App Connect Designer, ace-designer instance.

+![alt text][pic4a]

+6\.
 Select the tab on the left to open the Catalog screen.
 The App Connect catalog provides a list of applications and APIs that are available.

 ![alt text][pic3]